 Yes.
 We comply with all local and state laws when it comes to hemp/cannabis operations.
 Other than those regulations, all other rules for organic crop production remain the same.

 There are currently no guidelines in the National Organic Program that outline rules for certifying seafood.
 QCS does have a Private Aquaculture Standard and Organic Aquaculture Plan.
-You can view and download the related fee structure and fee payment form as well.
+You can view and download the related fee structure and fee payment form in our Document Library.

 Depending on the type of operation you have, you can qualify for various food safety schemes.
 Please see our aquaponic food safety page for more information.